deshawnwatson100-max/klarity-app/README.md

 The analysis appears inline in the conversation thread with the same calm lime + dark aesthetic.

 ### NEW: Reply Timeline Feature
-Per-person timeline of communication insights that feels like memory, not tracking.
+Per-person timeline of communication insights that feels like quiet, human-readable memory.

-#### How It Works
-- Timeline is created automatically from chat analysis
+#### Screen Layout
+- **Header**: Person's name with subtitle "How conversations usually go"
+- **Drag indicator**: Visual cue for swipe-to-close gesture
+- **No back button**: Close via swipe-right gesture or tap backdrop

+#### Top Insight Card
+A single adaptive insight summarizing the pattern with this person:
+- "With this person, being brief and direct works best."
+- "You tend to over-explain here and feel drained after."
+- "Clear boundaries usually reduce follow-ups."

+Design:
+- Soft card with neutral colors
+- No icons that imply judgment
-- No manual logging required
+- No percentages or metrics

+#### Timeline Feed
+Vertical list of short entries, ordered newest to oldest:
-- Each entry is a short, human-readable sentence describing:
+- Each entry is 1 short sentence
-  - Boundary attempts and whether they held or softened
-  - What communication style worked best
-  - Repeated friction points

-#### Example Entries
+- No exact dates (uses vague time like "recently" or "earlier")
+- Neutral, observational language

+Entry examples:
-- "You held your boundary here."
+- "You held your boundary — it landed well."
 - "You softened due to guilt."
-- "Being more direct reduced follow-ups."
+- "Being more direct reduced repeat messages."
+- "This topic tends to escalate."

+Design:
+- Clean spacing with subtle dots and connecting lines
+- No checkmarks, scores, or emojis
+- Looks like memory, not analytics

+#### Footer Controls
+At the bottom of the drawer with muted styling:
+- **Clear history for this person** - Removes all timeline entries
+- **Pause learning for this person** - Stops collecting new insights
+- Confirmation modal only shown for clear (destructive action)

 #### Accessing the Timeline
 - Open the slide-over drawer (swipe from left or tap menu)
 - Tap on any tracked person in the "People" section
 - Timeline drawer slides in from the right

-#### Timeline Summary
-At the top of the timeline, a single adaptive insight is shown:
-- "With this person, being brief and direct works best."
-- "You often feel drained after explaining yourself here."
-- Updates over time as more insights are gathered

-#### Management Options
-- **Clear history for this person** - Remove all timeline entries
-- **Pause learning for this person** - Stop collecting new insights
+- Close by swiping right or tapping the backdrop

 #### Design Philosophy
+The screen should feel: **Quiet, Supportive, Observant**

-- Feels like memory, not tracking
+- Feels like reflection without effort
-- "Klarity remembers what helps you reply better with this person"
+- If it feels like tracking, logging, or reviewing performance — it's wrong
-- No scores, no charts, no therapy language
+- No charts, graphs, or calendars
-- No daily tasks or calendar views
+- No gamification or therapy language
+- Timeline entries are generated automatically
+- Only log events that improve future replies
+- Do not show unless accessed intentionally
+- No push notifications from this screen

 ### Past Loops System
 The app supports multiple conversation sessions: